-Let us explore a few ways with which we can ensure that our sharpening is the best it can be.
+Let us make sure we can ensure that our sharpening is the best it can be.
+Always do these things:

-- Fine tune your sharpening by using a separate layer for it.
+- Follow a non-destructive approach in your sharpening by using a separate layer for it.

 - Edit your image appropriately based on its purpose (print, websites, portfolios, etc.).